 For those on a budget, consider our economy AquaBar LED light strips which although not to the level of the AquaRay GroBeam & AquaBeams, these are still an excellent choice when compared to the low quality LEDs sold at discounters for nearly the same price. * For Nano Aquariums, Fresh or Saltwater (under 15 gallons) one Mini 500 for all but the most delicate reef inhabitants or one Mini 400 for ANY high light planted aquarium.

 * Small Aquariums (under 20 gal.), often one GroBeam or AquaBeam 600 LED will work.

 For planted FW or Reef needing more light consider two, or complimenting an LED with a New Generation T2 Light Fixture.
 You could also add a second AquaBeam 600 or GroBeam 600.

-Consider an AquaBeam Ultra 1000 or GroBeam 1000/1500 for a Hex tank such as a 20 gallon for more light in a smaller tank "foot print".
+Consider an AquaBeam 2000 or GroBeam 1500 for a deeper Hex tank such as a 30 gallon for more light in a smaller tank "foot print".